Sweden in Pictures: 18 Beautiful Places to Photograph

 image

 Exploring the Wonders of Sweden: Need more inspiration to help you plan your trip to Sweden?
-Take a look at the Top-Rated Tourist Attractions in Sweden to get started.
+Take a look at the Top Tourist Attractions in Sweden to get started.
 Discover cities and towns and find the best places to visit.

 image

 Best Cities to Visit: If you're visiting Sweden, you'll probably start your journey in Stockholm, where world-class museums mix in perfectly with 13th-century winding streets and green spaces.
-Take a look at the Top-Rated Tourist Attractions in Stockholm to get some inspiration on what the city has to offer.
+Take a look at the Top Tourist Attractions in Stockholm to get some inspiration on what the city has to offer.
 Gothenburg, Sweden's second largest city, also has much to offer, including many natural spaces and Europe's largest amusement park.
-Read our article on the Top-Rated Tourist Attractions in Gothenburg to see what else to do when visiting this vibrant city.
+Read our article on the Top Tourist Attractions in Gothenburg to see what else to do when visiting this vibrant city.